 Tello's custom plans make it one of the best options for light users.
 If you need no data at all, you can get unlimited talk and text on the T-Mobile network for just $8 per month.
-Tello also lets you call Canada, Mexico, China, and Romania making it a great option for those wanting to keep in contact with friends and family.
+Tello also lets call 60+ countries for free, making it a great option for those wanting to keep in contact with friends and family.
 If Grandma wants to call her friends back home in one of these countries, there's not a much cheaper or easier way to get it done.

-Tello's plans are fully custom meaning that you can add data as needed inlcuding an unlimited option with up to 25GB of high-speed data.
-Hotspot is inlcuded on data plans as well.
-Tello also lets you upgrade or downgrade your plan at any time so you don't need to sweat about over or underbuying when you build your plan.
-Still, it's worth taking a peak at your last bill to get an idea of your typical usage.
+Tello's plans are fully custom, meaning that you can add data as needed, including an unlimited option with up to 25GB of high-speed data.
+Hotspot is included on data plans as well.
+Tello also lets you upgrade or downgrade your plan at any time, so you don't need to sweat about over or underbuying when you build your plan.
+Still, it's worth taking a peek at your last bill to get an idea of your typical usage.